 Constant visual supervision is required.

-Head coach must demonstrate knowledge of event to principal or designate.
+The head coach must demonstrate knowledge of the sport, skills and strategies to the principal or designate.

-- Coaches that have completed level 1 or 2 certification in the past.
+- Completion of athletics NCCP level 1 and/or level 2 certification in the past

-- Attendance at a clinic or workshop, provided by an instructor who is knowledgeable of the activity and where safety is addressed, within the last three years.
+- Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (e.g., appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Education Safety Guidelines.

-An individual who takes responsibility for providing first aid to injured athletes must be present during the entire practice/competition.
+The individual who takes responsibility for providing first aid to injured athletes must:

-Also see Generic Section to view complete safety requirements.
+Also see Fundamentals of Safety section to view complete safety requirements.